DSCI-310-2024/predict_tornado/CONTRIBUTING.md

 git push origin <your-branch-name>
 ```

-You will then need to submit a pull request on GitHub asking to merge your example branch into the main repository.
+Then, submit a pull request on GitHub asking to merge your example branch into the main repository.

 ## Pull requests and Issues